PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 04:48:48
+Last updated: 2024-04-07 04:50:39
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: Robin, I'm his best friend, that's a commitment.
+Girlfriend, that's like a bad flu.
+Out of your system after a couple of weeks in bed. - Barney Stinson